BAKECHEM INTERNATIONAL LIMITED.

 CAS 8028 89 5 E150 caramel color for baking

 Choose Bakechem's CAS 8028-89-5 E150 caramel color for baking to achieve a rich, uniform brown hue in your baked goods.
 This high-quality CAS 8028 89 5 E150 caramel color is perfect for enhancing the visual appeal of bread, cakes, pastries, and cookies without altering their flavor.
-Bakechem's E150 is known for its consistency and stability under heat, ensuring your baked products look appealing and professionally finished.
+Bakechem's E150 food color is known for its consistency and stability under heat, ensuring your baked products look appealing and professionally finished.
 With its easy-to-use formulation, Bakechem's CAS 8028 89 5 E150 caramel color is an excellent choice for both home bakers and commercial bakeries seeking reliable, vibrant results every time with bulk baking additives at competitive prices.

 CAS 8028 89 5 E150 caramel color for bread

 CAS 8028-89-5, E150 caramel color, is an ideal additive for bread baking.
 It imparts a rich, attractive brown hue, enhancing the visual appeal of various bread types without affecting taste.
 Bakechem's E150 caramel color is stable under baking conditions, ensuring consistent and uniform coloring in each batch.
 Its high-quality formulation helps achieve a professional, appetizing appearance, making it a preferred choice for both home bakers and commercial bakeries.
-Use Bakechem's E150 to elevate the look of your bread, making it more appealing to customers and enhancing its overall marketability.
+Use Bakechem's E150 food color to elevate the look of your bread, making it more appealing to customers and enhancing its overall marketability.

-Classifications of E150 Coloring
+Classifications of E150 Food Color

 Class I (E150a): Plain caramel, caustic caramel, or spirit caramel.
 This class uses only heat and carbohydrates, resulting in a light yellow to golden brown color.
 It has a slight negative colloidal charge.